How a school of education found its place in Los Angeles

 In 1918, the university separated the department from the college and created the School of Education, with Stowell as its first dean.

 Stowell would only serve a year because of health problems, but the school he launched celebrates its centennial this year.
 Known as the USC Rossier School of Education since 1998, it has left its mark on Southern California, supplying districts with thousands of teachers and administrators of every rank.
-In 2018 U.S. News & World Report named it one of the top 10 education schools in the country.

 Over its long history, the oldest graduate school of education in Southern California has experienced triumphs as well as trials; great expansion as well as contraction; and spurts of bold innovation as well as struggles to adapt amid dramatic social and cultural changes in the communities beyond the university’s gates.
 Along the way it built a reputation as the state’s premier training ground for future education leaders.